 The 2013 campaign saw Memphis dawn a new era, joining the American Athletic Conference, and the Tigers still managed to post 10-plus wins for the 10th-straight season.
 In 2012, Monaghan passed the 150-win plateau as the UofM posted a 10-8-1 record.

 The 2011 season went down as the best in school history and marked a fifth-consecutive NCAA Tournament appearance.
 Memphis climbed as high as No. 3 in the national polls, the program’s highest ranking.
 The 2011 squad surged through the non-conference schedule with a 7-0 mark and won the C-USA title with a 10-0-1 record.
 The squad advanced to the NCAA Tournament second round, where it suffered its lone loss in a 22-1-1 season.

 Prior to taking the head coaching duties, Monaghan served as the program’s goalkeeping coach for former head coach Les Szabo.
 Monaghan was a vital part of Szabo’s staff during the program’s first four seasons.

-When Monaghan became the Tigers’ goalkeepers coach, he was already familiar with the demands of running a successful college soccer program, having enjoyed tremendous success during his playing career at Memphis.
-The former Tigers goalkeeper still holds school records for season (11) and career (24) shutouts.
-His 298 saves rank second all-time, and he is second in season goals-against average (0.80).
+When Monaghan became the Tigers’ goalkeeper coach, he was already familiar with the demands of running a successful college soccer program, having enjoyed tremendous success during his playing career at Memphis.
+The former Tigers' goalkeeper still holds school records for season (11) and career (24) shutouts.
+His 298 saves rank second all-time, and he is second in single-season goals-against average (0.80 in 1992).